Songs that grow like trees: an appreciation of Sydney Carter (1915–2004)

 Sing, John Ball, and tell it to them all!

-The Rat Race wryly tells the story of a man who steals to keep up with the demands of consumerism, then on conviction he climbs on his prison bed to see the view beyond the bars, only to find that “a bloody great advertisement had blotted out the stars”.
+The Rat Race wryly tells the story of a man who succumbs to the daily diet of adverts and steals to keep up with the demands of consumerism.
+After conviction and sentencing, he climbs on his prison bed to see the view beyond the bars, only to find that “a bloody great advertisement had blotted out the stars”.

-The words of Like The Snow are based on a poem of François Villon, not a translation, but Sydney’s own work based on the ideas in The Testament.
 François Villon was a 15th century French thief, killer, barroom brawler, vagabond and poet.
+The words of Sydney’s Like The Snow are based on a poem of François Villon, not a translation, but Sydney’s own work based on the ideas in Villon’s The Testament.
 The song, like the poem, takes true stories of history to make the point that all life is fleeting.
 The first in the song is Helen of Troy, the most beautiful woman in ancient Greece, abducted then rescued by her brothers.
-Then Pierre Abelard, 11th/12th century French theologian, expected to be celibate – as all scholars had to be, in the belief that sex addled the rational male mind – but who had a child with Heloise, his pupil, niece of the canon of Notre Dame Cathedral, who then punished Abelard with castration.
+Then Pierre Abelard, 11th–12th century French theologian, expected to be celibate – as all scholars had to be, in the belief that sex addled the rational male mind – but who had a child with Heloise, his pupil, niece of the canon of Notre Dame Cathedral, who then punished Abelard with castration.
 The lovers became monk and nun, their bodies reunited only in the grave.
 Lastly, Jeanne d’Arc, 15th century Catholic visionary cross-dressing army leader, who turned the Hundred Years’ War in France’s favour, but was then burned at the stake for wearing men’s clothes and claiming authority from God rather than the Catholic Church.
 The point of Villon’s poem is in his asking where these famous people are now, followed by his refrain, “But where are the snows of last winter?”
 Sydney reflects this in his refrain, “She has” or “They have vanished like the snow.”

-Crow On The Cradle juxtaposes the hopes and dreams of parents for a newborn baby with the realities of living in a war zone, to which even newborns are not immune.
+Crow On The Cradle juxtaposes the hopes and dreams of parents for a baby with the realities of living in a war zone, from which parents cannot protect their newborn.

 Good Literature teases those whose wish to be well-read is defeated by the easiness of pop culture: